bdeore/chord-p2p-network/README.md

 ## Chord Distributed Hash Table

-This project is an implementation of peer-to-peer file sharing network using chord dht.
-Apache Thrift is used to perform RPC calls. nodes.txt file lists the peers which are part of the chord p2p network. keyspace for each node is calculated by taking SHA256 of `[ip]:[port]`. following methods are supported:
+This project is an implementation of peer-to-peer file sharing network using chord dht. nodes.txt file lists the peers which are part of the chord p2p network. keyspace for each node is calculated by taking SHA256 of `[ip]:[port]`. following methods are supported:

-writeFile readFile setFingertable findSucc findPred getNodeSucc
+writeFile, readFile, setFingertable, findSucc, findPred, getNodeSucc.

+Apache Thrift is used to perform RPC calls.

 read more about chord dht: https://medium.com/techlog/chord-building-a-dht-distributed-hash-table-in-golang-67c3ce17417b